Bandwidth/api-docs/README.md

 Custom templates for any additions that people may need to use.

+#### /scripts

+Scripts for the docsite.
+Includes things like code snippet validation, and code snippet insertion into the OpenAPI specs.

+#### /code-snippets

+Includes code snippets for the docsite in various languages.
+These must be added in the format `<MainSpec>/<OperationId>/filename.<extension>`.
+Operation IDs are case sensitive.

+These code snippets must include environmental variables defined in the appropriate `site/scripts/env-replace/<language>.json` file.

+Code snippet validation is done on PRs to the docsite.
+Currently these use dummy values on the API, so they all pretty much 401 or 400.
+Future plans may include doing real valid requests, but that is currently out of scope.

 ### Postman

 The `./postman` directory contains code and templates to generate our public facing Postman collection.
 The majority of the collection is generated from our OpenAPI specs, but `resources/postman_scaffold_collection.json` contains templates for Postman tutorials if someone wants to create one.